-This spring and summer, there's so much to do to get outside: festivals, parks, spray grounds, amusement parks, and more.
-But your little animal lover might be craving some one-on-one time with some cute and cuddlies, and there's no better time to visit the local petting zoo or animal farm than summer.
+Spring, summer, or fall, when the weather is nice, there's so much to do to get outside: festivals, parks, spray grounds, amusement parks, and more.
+But your little animal lover might be craving some one-on-one time with some cute and cuddlies, and there's no better time to visit the local petting zoo or animal farm than during the warmer months.
 Luckily, there's a handful of great places in the area for just that.

 KidZooU is part of the Philadelphia Zoo.
 An indoor and outdoor, interactive zoo experience, this petting zoo puts humans and animals together in a unique, award-winning environment that combines exhibits such as the Duck Pond where kids can feed the ducks, the Goat and Kid Tower playspace, and interactive places such as the Barnyard where kids can mingle with and brush goats and sheep.
 The indoor space is perfect if the weather is too hot, too cold, or rain starts to fall.
 Inside, visitors can watch ants transport food through their underground tunnels, learn interesting facts about rats, and try to spot the most colorful butterlies in a beautiful butterfly habitat.